-- Incomplete Exposure Pathways - Background If there are no chemical concentrations present on site that are greater than background concentrations then the site may exit the HHRA process.
-This only applies to chemicals that are detected in background samples. - Potentially complete pathways requiring further risk-based screening.
+- The existence of incomplete Exposure Pathways - Background If there are no chemical concentrations present on site that are greater than background concentrations then the site may exit the HHRA process.
+This only applies to chemicals that are detected in background samples. - The existence of potentially complete pathways that require further risk-based screening.